MichLiang/michliang.github.io/books.md

   - The tenth annual Hunger Games featuring eighteen-year-old Coriolanus Snow as a mentor for District 12.
   - Mostly wanted to read this prior to the movie coming out, and the Hunger Games trilogy was one of my favourite series growing up.
-  - Really enjoyed this book, but the turn at the very end felt a bit rushed.
+  - Really enjoyed this book, but the turn at the end felt a bit rushed.

 9/10 | When Breath Becomes Air by Paul Kalanithi | Recommended by: Pulitzer Prize Finalists, Biography, 2017

   - I never tended to reach for non-fiction, but this memoir by a young neurosurgeon faced with a terminal cancer diagnosis was a fantastic read.
 I read this while working in oncology, and it gave me a lot to think about.
   -  Foreword by Abraham Verghese was hagiographic and contradictory.
-The epilogue written by Dr. Lucy Kalanithi however, was one of the most heartbreaking, stunning, and eloquent pieces I've read - she is a natural writer.
+The epilogue written by Dr. Lucy Kalanithi however, was one of the most heartbreaking, stunning, and eloquent pieces I've ever read - she is a natural writer.

 6/10 | A Court of Mist and Fury (ACOMAF) by Sarah J Maas | Recommended by: BookTok

   -  I heard the second book of the series was incredible despite my dismal experience with the first.
 Unfortunately, it was not all that much better in my opinion.
-  -  Also did not like Rhys, he made me feel uncomfy.
+  -  Also did not like Rhys, he made me feel uncomfortable.
 This will be my last SJM book for the foreseeable future.

 4/10 | A Court of Thorns and Roses (ACOTAR) by Sarah J Maas | Recommended by: BookTok

   - An attempted Beauty and the Beast reimagining where a girl abruptly ends up in a magical land full of dangerous faeries.
   - The writing felt very unpolished and inconsistent and I could not relate to the main character at all.
-Also, ellipses just showed up in the oddest places.
+Also, ellipses just showed up in the oddest of places.

 8/10 | Where the Crawdads Sing by Delia Owens | Recommended by: BookTok

-  - A coming of age, murder mystery, and love story about Kya, aka the Marsh girl, who is abandoned by her family and learns to fend for herself in the wild.
+  - A coming of age, murder mystery, and love story about Kya, a.k.a. the Marsh girl, who is abandoned by her family and learns to fend for herself in the wild.
   - Getting through the first half of this book (I had to skim through large passages) and getting used to the dialect was difficult, but I ended up staying up until 2am finishing the second half.

 9/10 | Fourth Wing by Rebecca Yarros | Recommended by: BookTok